You are here

 - Grade with a Rubric (Watch a Video)

 Blackboard has tools that allow you to track student performance.
-In the control panel under Evaluation you'll find Course Reports, Performance Dashboard and Retention Center.
+In the control panel under Evaluation, you'll find Course Reports, Performance Dashboard and Retention Center.

 Course Reports are prepackaged reports you can run to examine student activity in your course.
-There are reports that look at activity in groups and forums as well as ones that look at use of content.
+There are reports that look at activity in groups and forums as well as ones that look at the use of content.
 Of particular interest is the Single Course User Participation report, which lists each student and their most recent activity in the course blogs, discussions, and assignment submissions.
 This can be a useful report for determining last interaction with the course for the purposes of attendance.
-Other reports can provide insight into what portions of you Blackboard course site are attracting student activity and which may need to be updated due to lack of activity.
+Other reports can provide insight into what portions of your Blackboard course site are attracting student activity and which may need to be updated due to lack of activity.

-The Performance Dashboard provides a snapshot into what students are doing.
+The Performance Dashboard provides a snapshot of what students are doing.
 This report lists all the students and how long since they last accessed the course, how many items with review status have been viewed, how many discussion posts they've made, what adaptive released content they are able to view, as well as whether the student has been flagged with alerts in the Retention Center.

 The Retention Center is a tool that instructors can customize to alert them to students who may be struggling in the course.
-Rules can be customized to alert instructors to students who are not attending class, who's grades are below a certain threshold, or who have missed deadlines.
+Rules can be customized to alert instructors to students who are not attending class, whose grades are below a certain threshold, or who have missed deadlines.